Resuscitative thoracotomy

 Introduction

 A meta-analysis performed in 2015, showed a 10.6% overall survival rate in patients with penetrating trauma who had a resuscitative thoracotomy performed, with a good neurological outcome in 90.4%.
 The most benefit was from stab wounds (15.8%) and less from gun-shot wounds (7.2%).
-Patient with blunt trauma had a 2.3% survival rate, with a 59.4% chance of remaining neurologically intact.1
+Patients with blunt trauma had a 2.3% survival rate, with a 59.4% chance of remaining neurologically intact.1

 It is recommended that individual institutions discuss the indications and planned utilisation of this procedure with pre-prepared equipment rapidly available.
 Ideally training should be undertaken on part task trainers or animal models.